1999 St. Louis Rams season: Kurt Warner

 Warner was the backup quarterback for the St. Louis Rams during the 1998 regular season and the 1999 preseason.
 When starting quarterback Trent Green was injured in a preseason game, Warner took over as the starter.
 With the support of running back Marshall Faulk and wide receivers Isaac Bruce, Torry Holt, Az-Zahir Hakim and Ricky Proehl, Warner completed one of the top seasons by a quarterback in NFL history by throwing for 4,353 yards with 41 touchdown passes and a completion rate of 65.1 percent.
 The Rams' high-powered offense was nicknamed "The Greatest Show on Turf" and registered the first in a string of three consecutive 500-point seasons, an NFL record.
 Warner threw three touchdown passes in each of the first three games in the 1999 season, his first three NFL starts.
 He is the only NFL quarterback in history to accomplish that feat, and only the second other than Dan Marino to do it in his first two NFL starts.

 Warner really drew attention, however, in the season's fourth game against the San Francisco 49ers, who had been NFC West Division champs for 12 of the previous 13 seasons.
 The Rams had lost 17 of their previous 18 meetings with the 49ers and had a 3–0 record along with the 49ers’ 3–1 record.
 Warner threw three touchdown passes on the Rams' first three possessions of the game and four in the first half to propel the Rams to a 28–10 halftime lead on the way to a 42–20 victory.
 Warner finished the game with five touchdown passes, giving him 14 in four games and, more importantly, the Rams a 4–0 record.
 After many years of defeats and losing records, football experts finally had to take notice.

 Warner's breakout season from a career in anonymity was so unexpected that Sports Illustrated featured him on their October 18 cover with the caption “Who IS this guy?”
 He was named the 1999 NFL MVP at the season's end.

 In the NFL playoffs, Warner led the Rams to a Super Bowl XXXIV victory against the Tennessee Titans.
 He threw for two touchdowns and a then Super Bowl record 414 passing yards, including a 73-yard touchdown to Isaac Bruce when the game was tied with just over two minutes to play.
 Warner also set a Super Bowl record by attempting 45 passes without a single interception.

-Warner was awarded the 1999 Super Bowl MVP, becoming one of only six players to win both the league MVP and Super Bowl MVP awards in the same year.
-The others are Bart Starr in 1966, Terry Bradshaw in 1978, Joe Montana in 1989, Emmitt Smith in 1993, and Steve Young in 1994.
+Warner was awarded the 1999 Super Bowl MVP, becoming one of only seven players to win both the league MVP and Super Bowl MVP awards in the same year.
+The others are Bart Starr in 1966, Terry Bradshaw in 1978, Joe Montana in 1989, Emmitt Smith in 1993, Steve Young in 1994, and Patrick Mahomes in 2023.